 "Under the terms proposed by the PA DEP," stated UDC Chairperson Nadia Rajsz in the Dec.
 6 letter following up on the Council’s Jan.
 5, 2012 formal request for a public hearing, "we feel that the NPDES permit does protect the outstandingly remarkable values of the Upper Delaware Scenic and Recreational River through regulation of surface discharge and appropriate erosion and sediment controls.
 Likewise, we are satisfied that due to the location of the quarry and its relation to the river and the public road system, the scenic qualities of the river will not be jeopardized."

-The letter continues, "The NPDES permit is viewed as an adequate compromise to accommodate the interests and goals of all parties.
+Page 2 of 2 - The letter continues, "The NPDES permit is viewed as an adequate compromise to accommodate the interests and goals of all parties.
 We will rely on the PA DEP to uphold its regulations throughout the duration of this mining operation and are gratified to learn that there is a more rigorous, quarterly inspection schedule associated with this permit."

 It concludes by thanking DEP District Mining Manager Menghini "for your diligence in assuring that mining operations in the designated river corridor meet the intent of the River Management Plan that the Commonwealth of Pennsylvania has committed to uphold."